dhanrithii/star-health-dashboard/README.md

 # 🏥 Star Health Insurance Analytics Dashboard

-A centralized Streamlit-based dashboard developed during an internship at **Star Health and Allied Insurance**.
+A centralized Streamlit-based dashboard developed during my internship at **Star Health and Allied Insurance**.
 This dashboard includes **Product Analysis**, **Premium Prediction**, **Brochure Q&A (RAG)**, and **Fraud Detection** modules using machine learning and graph-based techniques.

 ---